gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

        it can also be used to use special models of tridents and telescopes.
         This attribute is experimental and use of it will change in the future.

+### `apply_post_effect(players, shader, duration?)`

+Applies a client-side post-processing shader (the same mechanism vanilla uses for the vision effect you get while spectating a creeper, spider, or enderman) to the screen of `players` (a single online player or a list of them) for `duration` ticks, after which it expires automatically.
+Like `draw_shape`, this only works for players that have carpet installed on their client - it's a no-op for vanilla clients.

+ * `shader` - an identifier naming the post-chain shader to apply, e.g. `'minecraft:invert'`, `'minecraft:creeper'`,
+   `'minecraft:spider'`, or a custom shader identifier provided by a resource/data pack.
+Pass `null` to remove any currently applied effect early, in which case `duration` is not required and is ignored.
+ * `duration` - how many ticks the shader stays applied for.
+Required unless `shader` is `null`.

+Unlike vanilla's own creeper/spider/enderman effect, an effect applied with `apply_post_effect` stays applied when the player toggles perspective (F5) between first and third person, and reapplies itself if the player looks away and back through their own eyes; it only stops when it expires or is explicitly cleared.

 ### `create_marker(text, pos, rotation?, block?, interactive?)`

 Spawns a (permanent) marker entity with text or block at position.
 Returns that entity for further manipulations.